 Theme 1: The Student Experience the percentage of students pursuing and completing their educational goals through Great Basin College by providing kible, and equitable opportunities.
 Objective 1.1 Student Success: Support the student's journey from point of contact to program completion or transfer.
 Owner: Academic Affairs 1.1.1 Improve and expand educational program opportunities with well-lighted pathways.
 Status Indicators A. Annually, identify one education program opportunity based on workforce input through employer surveys sent during the summer of the previous year.
 B. Increase dual enrollment program pathways by 1 annually.
 C. 75% of graduate survey respondents will be satisfied or very satisfied (4 or 5 on a 5-point scale) with their courses and programs.
-Results After the review of the qualitative and quantitative data, the following results have been observed: A. With workforce support (via letters of support v. employer surveys) we have developed the following skills certificates during the 2023-24 academic year: 1.
-Emergency Telecommunication Skills Certificate.
-Workforce support letters from Elko County Sheriff's Office and Nye County Sheriff's Office; approved to start Fall 2024 2.
-Early Childhood Education Skills Certificates 1-4.
-Workforce support letters from GBC Childcare Center and Washoe County Head Start; funded with DETR grant; started Fall 2023 3.
-Paraprofessional Education Skills Certificate.
-Workforce support letters from Humboldt County School District, White Pine County School District, and Nye County School District; funded with Nevada Department of Education/Read by Grade 3 Grant; started Spring 2024 4.
-Data Science and Analytics Skills Certificate.
-Workforce support letters from Okta (IT Company) and Wells Fargo; approved to start Fall 2024 5.
-Geology Technician Skills Certificate.
-Workforce support letters from Kinross, Newfield's, and Granite Construction; approved to start Fall 2024.
-(Attachment A: One support letter-Elko County Sheriff's Office) (Attachment B: Employer Survey) This indicator was met.
-B. The Emergency Telecommunications and Geology Technician both have dual credit pathway opportunities.
-This indicator was met.
+Results courses and programs.

 C. There were 97 respondents to the graduate survey out of the 427 sent.
 This is a 23% survey response rate.
 Of those who responded, 94% were satisfied or very satisfied with the quality of their program, 90% were satisfied or very satisfied with the quality of instruction, 88% were satisfied or very satisfied with the method of instruction, and 92% were satisfied or very satisfied with instructors' knowledge of the subject area.
 (Attachment C: Graduate Survey) This indicator was met.
 Action Plan 1.1.1(A, B, C) indicators were met.
-Action steps for 2024-25: Monitor program opportunities with workforce input; create a plan to increase employer survey response rate.
+Action steps for 2024-25: Monitor program opportunities with workforce input; create a plan to increase employer survey resp onse rate.
 Expand and formalize dual credit pathways.
 Monitor our graduate satisfaction survey data.
-Resources Needed Dedicated time and personnel to expand and formalize dual credit pathways.
-Owner: Recruitment and advising 1.1.2 Create clear pathways to enrollment through effective recruitment and advising.
-Status Indicators A. Select one program that could benefit from implementing an annual cohort model.
+Resources Dedicated time and personnel to expand and formalize dual credit pathways.
+Needed Owner: 1.1.2 Create clear pathways to enrollment through effective recruitment and Status Recruitment and advising. advising Indicators A. Select one program that could benefit from implementing an annual cohort model.
 B. Build a first-year experience for new students to implement in Fall 2024.
-Results A. The Early Childhood Education skills certificates program launched in Fall 2023 with a cohort of 30 students, 29 of whom are progressing to the third certificate starting in Fall 2024.
-The Education Paraprofessional skills certificate program began with a cohort of 33 students in Spring 2024, with 32 continuing into Fall 2024.
+Results A. The Early Childhood Education skills certificates program launched in Fall 2023 with a cohort of 30 stu udents, 29 of whom are progressing to the third certificate starting in Fall 2024.
+The Education Paraprofessional skills certificate program began with a cohort of 33 students in Spring g 2024, with 32 continuing into Fall 2024.
 This indicator was met.
 B. The first-year student experience was not completed.
 This indicator was not met.
 Action Plan 1.1.2(A) indicator was met.
 Action steps for 2024-25: Explore and evaluate potential opportunities for additional program cohorts.
 1.1.2(B) indicator was not met.
 Action steps for 2024-25: Evaluate whether or not a first-year student experience is necessary for student success and why.